If your answer is yes, then you’re definitely not alone. It happens more often than you’d think.

 Usually this isn’t the “real” love, but rather transference.

-We can easily see the therapist as an ideal friend or even more, because of the way therapy works.
+We can easily see the therapist (or a doctor) as an ideal friend or even more, because of the way therapy works.

-I’m really glad it happened to me too at some point, because it got me thinking a lot about love.
+I’m glad it happened to me too at some point because it got me thinking a lot about love.
 About my past relationships and about love in general.
 I also learned a lot about myself.
-I fell in love with my shrink, who is not my therapist though.
-But the science behind is pretty much the same.
+I fell in love with my psychiatrist.

-For me it was a bit scary experience in the beginning, because I really didn’t want this to happen and I also didn’t quite understand what exactly was going on.
+For me it was a bit scary at the beginning because I really didn’t want this to happen and I also didn’t quite understand what exactly was going on.

-Thankfully I was surrounded by some great therapists, so I got this thing cleared up.
+Thankfully I was surrounded by some great therapists, and my own coping mechanisms, so I got this thing cleared up.

 It wasn’t easy to process all of the emotional drama going on inside of me (dealing with BPD and CPTSD really doesn’t help here).
-But it wasn’t easy to start talking about it.
+It wasn’t easy to start talking about it either.
 It’s still hard sometimes.

 No matter what will happen next, I will always be grateful to have met him.
-And to experience such intense love, even though it was just one sided.
-This was also the safest love experience I’ve ever had.
-Things might end up very bad if we’d met outside the office walls, considering my dealing with such intense emotions.
+And to experience such intense love, even though it was just one-sided.
+This was also the safest love experience I’ve ever felt.
+Things might end up very badly if we’d met outside the office walls.
+Or not, we will never know.